kahst/BirdNET-Lite/README.md

 ## Requirements
 * A Raspberry Pi 4B
-* A SD Card with the 64-bit version of RaspiOS installed [(download the latest here)](https://downloads.raspberrypi.org/raspios_arm64/images/)
+* An SD Card with the 64-bit version of RaspiOS installed [(download the latest here)](https://downloads.raspberrypi.org/raspios_arm64/images/)
 * A USB Microphone or Sound Card

 ## Installation